gregsmi/cpg-deploy/azure/README.md

 # Post-deployment configuration

-## Update Sample Metadata server database schema
+## Update Sample Metadata database

+The following process is used to update the MariaDB database schema to the latest schema defined in the `sample-metadata-fork` repo.
+It should be performed on initial deployment (when the database is blank), and again anytime the schema in `sample-metadata-fork/db/project.xml` changes.
 1. `mkdir .database`
 1. Get liquibase